Guest contributor Lori Tripoli visits three luxury hotels in El Salvador, each one offering a romantic escape.

 What El Salvador offers travelers now—aside from its inherent beauty, including Pacific coastline and hulking volcanoes—are lessons on transformation, vibrancy, art, and politics.

 Visitors cannot help but be impacted by a nation that has repeatedly resurrected itself.
-My own romance with El Salvador begins with a key that will open a door to my own personal sanctuary at Sal y Luz, a boutique hotel in the capital of San Salvador.
+My own romance with El Salvador begins with a key that will open a door to my own personal sanctuary at Sal y Luz, a boutique property in the capital, as well as other luxury hotels in San Salvador.

 San Salvador: Harmony at the Sal y Luz boutique hotel